 Metal, Plastic or Wood for Security?

 Straight form the factory, metal storage sheds are generally the most secure.
 Then plastic sheds.
 And then finally wooden sheds.

 Metal is obviously the strongest construction material.
 Their locks are usually decent.
 And metal storage units are most often specifically designed for security.

-Plastic sheds tend to be slightly more secure than those made from wood, only because when they're attacked the plastic will bend rather than rip like wood.
+Plastic sheds tend to be slightly more secure than those made from wood, if only because when they're attacked the plastic will bend rather than rip like wood.

 But neither plastic or wooden sheds are usually designed with security as a priority.
 A concerted attack will defeat both of them.